Headline-Guided Extractive Summarization for Thai News Articles: Experiments

 The data preprocessing pipeline consists of several stages.
 First, we cleaned the data by eliminating articles with missing values and duplicates, keeping only the initial instance of each duplicate entry.
 Regular expressions were employed to strip out HTML tags, non-printable characters, and specific Unicode ranges.
 Backslashes were replaced with spaces.
 We performed text normalization to maintain its consistency by standardizing zero-width spaces and duplicate diacritics (spaces, vowels, signs, and tone marks) using PyThaiNLP \cite{pythainlp}.
 Finally, we applied sentence and word tokenization using the PyThaiNLP library and a BERT tokenizer to transform the raw text into smaller units known as tokens.

 The distributions of token counts across headlines, summaries, and articles' bodies reveal distinct patterns in content length, as shown in Figure \ref{fig:fig3_dataset_analysis}(a).
 Headlines demonstrate a narrow distribution, peaking at around 50 tokens, which reflects their succinct nature.
 Summaries, with a broader distribution centered around 130 tokens, capture a more detailed overview.
 In contrast, the articles' bodies exhibit a wide-ranging distribution with a peak near 500 tokens, indicating their comprehensive and expansive scope.
-These distributions align with expected structures: headlines are concise, summaries provide a more detailed overview, and articles' bodies contain extensive content.
+These distributions align with expected structures: headlines are concise, summaries provide a more detailed overview, and articles' bodies contain extensive content. {}{The distinct peaks and variability in token distributions across headlines, summaries, and article bodies illustrate the dataset-specific characteristics.
+As the number of articles containing fewer than 300 tokens in the body is notably low, we set a minimum threshold of 300 tokens as shown in Figure \mbox{\ref{fig:fig3_dataset_analysis}(a)}}.

 Following a similar trend as observed in Figure \ref{fig:fig3_dataset_analysis}(a), the number of sentences in articles' bodies tends to be higher.
 At the same time, the corresponding labels (Oracle) show a smaller distribution concentrated in fewer sentence lengths (see Figure \ref{fig:fig3_dataset_analysis}(b)).
 Additionally, the proportion of sentences compressed from the articles' bodies into the summaries is centered around 30-50\%, as shown in Figure \ref{fig:fig3_dataset_analysis}(c).